 Distribution channels that matter for B2B SaaS:

-- LinkedIn (founder and team posts, not just company page — personal profiles drive 5–10x the reach of company accounts)
+- LinkedIn (founder and team posts — personal profiles drive 5–10× the reach of company accounts)

 - Newsletter (weekly or biweekly to your ICP prospect list and customer base)